cessen/tenthash/README.md

 [^1]: "Blocks per full diffusion" means the number of input blocks that must be processed before the mixing/absorption component of the hash diffuses the hash state enough to reach the output size of the hash.</br></br>
   This is an incomplete measure of quality both in the sense that it's insufficient on its own to assert quality *and* in the sense that (due to being a simplistic measure of a single internal component) a hash can be conservative about quality without meeting the "ideal" of 1 block, depending on its design.
 Additionally, this measure isn't well defined for hashes like FNV that don't process data in blocks (although in FNV's case it never fully diffuses anyway).
 So the results in the table should be interpreted carefully.</br></br>
-  The testing for this measure was done via the [supplementary code](https://github.com/cessen/goodhart_hash_supplemental) from [Hash Design and Goodhart's Law](https://blog.cessen.com/post/2024_07_10_hash_design_and_goodharts_law), in case you want to verify the work or see how it was computed for the various hashes.
+  The testing for this measure was done via the [supplementary code](https://github.com/cessen/goodhart_hash_supplemental) from [Hash Design and Goodhart's Law](https://blog.cessen.com/post/2024_07_10_hash_design_and_goodharts_law), in case you want to verify the work or see how it was computed for the various hashes.</br></br>
+  The results for the cryptographic hashes are omitted because I didn't test them, as it's safe to assume they're 1 block (or equivalent for their design).

 [^2]: The data throughput listed does not reflect small-input performance, because TentHash's target use case is data identification/fingerprinting rather than hash maps.
 TentHash's data throughput is relatively worse on small inputs.